ibm-cloud-docs/satellite/host-update-workers.md

 ## Determining if the worker node version update is a major, minor, or patch update
 {: #host-update-workers-type}

-The process to update a worker node is the same for all types of updates.
-However, you can find information on whether the update is a major, minor, or patch update.
+The worker node update process is the same for all update types.
+Identify whether the update is major, minor, or a patch.
 {: shortdesc}

 To determine the type of update that is available, compare your current worker node versions to the latest `worker node fix pack` version in the [{{site.data.keyword.redhat_openshift_notm}} version change log](/docs/openshift?topic=openshift-openshift_versions).
 Major updates are indicated by the first digit in the version label (4.x.x), minor updates are indicated by the second digit (x.7.x) and patch updates are indicated by the trailing digits (x.x.23_1528_openshift).
 For more information on version updates, see [Version information and update actions](/docs/openshift?topic=openshift-openshift_versions).